 Our main camera (or ‘Camera A’ as we call it) records on two memory cards simultaneously.
 Also we transfer the footage from the cards to our external hard drives as soon as we reach home base.
 We have 6 external hard drives with your footage on them in one location and 3 more external hard drives with your footage on them in an entirely different city.
-I’ve heard so many heartbreaking stories from couples and wedding videographers about footage that was permanently lost.
+I’ve heard so many heartbreaking stories from couples and wedding professionals about footage that was permanently lost.
 It’s a real tragedy, so I take all the precautions mentioned above to make sure that your footage and your beautiful moments are protected and safe!

 - What medium do you deliver the final product on?

 These days disks, like Blu-rays and DVD’s are quickly becoming obsolete.
 Many laptops and home computers no longer have disk drives in them.
-The preferred mediums seem to be USB Flash Drives and External Hard Drives.
+The preferred mediums seem to be Downloadable Files and USB Flash Drives.
 If your interviewee is still providing the finished product on a disk, I’d advise caution.
 Disks can’t hold as much data as flash drives which means the video has to be compressed more to fit on a disk.
-More compression often means the picture quality of the video will be lower.
+More compression means the picture quality of the video will be lower.

-Mountain Fresh Films will deliver your finished film to you as a Downloadable File or on a Custom USB Flash Drive or as a cloud-based Downloadable File by way of a private link.
+Mountain Fresh Films will deliver your finished film to you as a Downloadable File or on a Custom USB Flash Drive.
 We do this to make your life easier and to give you the power to make as many copies of your Film as you wish!